docarray/docarray/CONTRIBUTING.md

 #### DCO and Signed commit

-Commit need to be signed.
-Indeed the DocArray repo enforce the [Developer Certificate of Origin](https://developercertificate.org/) via the [DCO](https://github.com/apps/dco) github app
+Commits need to be signed.
+Indeed, the DocArray repo enforces the [Developer Certificate of Origin](https://developercertificate.org/) via the [DCO](https://github.com/apps/dco) HitHub app.

-To do so you need to use the `-s` argument when commiting:
+To sign your commits you need to [use the `-s` argument](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) when committing:

 ```
 git commit -m -s 'feat: add a new feature'